top of page

 Educating children to be confident, informed, and in control of their bodies is essential.
 Perpetrators seek out the child who is less secure and less likely to take action against inappropriate actions.
 All children have to know self-protection strategies.

-Body Safety educates Kindergarten-5th grade children in self-protection and how to respond if something has happened to them or someone they know.
-It is a powerful, non-threatening, age-appropriate 30-minute presentation; it is not sex education.
-Children learn the names of their body parts, and identify to whom they can talk if something has happened.
+Body Safety educates and empowers children in Kindergarten-5th grade in self-protection skills and how to access help if something has happened to them or someone they know.
+It is a powerful, non-threatening, age-appropriate presentation that utilizes an evidenced-based curriculum widely adopted by schools throughout the state.
+Children learn how to identify and respond to unsafe situations, conversations, and interactions, and most importantly, how to access help.

 Stewards for Children